How to Hire a Certified Barre Instructor

 How do I verify if a barre instructor is currently certified?

 Use the IBBFA public registry at ibbfa.org/verify.
-Search by name or Registry ID to see credential level, active status, specialties, and expiration date.
-This is free and requires no login.
-If a candidate says they're certified but their name doesn't appear, or their status shows as lapsed, treat that as a flag.
+Search by name or Registry ID to see credential level, Active or Lapsed status, specialties, and relevant dates.
+If an IBBFA claim does not match the registry, ask the candidate and IBBFA for clarification.
+Verify credentials issued by other organizations through that issuer's process.
 See the full employer guide at how to verify a barre instructor →

 What is the difference between a barre directory and a verification registry?